-Required: JAPA 315.
+Required: JAPA 326 or equivalent.

-Required for honours: B or above in JAPA 315.
+Required for honours: B or above in JAPA 326 or equivalent.

 Students intending to complete the BA with a minor in Japanese must be credited with at least 75 points in Japanese (not including ARTS 395) which must include at least 45 points at 200-level or above, and must include at least one Japanese language course as approved by the Programme Coordinator.